 - Seroma or hematoma, which are fluid or blood accumulations under the skin

 - Fat embolism

 - Blood clots

 - Poor or unexpected results

-There are a lot of factors that go into calculating the cost of a fat graft treatment.
-One of the most important of these factors is the reason for the graft.
-For example, if you're applying the fat graft to a lip enhancement, the price will be very different from that of a procedure to augment your breasts or butt.
+There are a lot of factors that go into calculating the cost of a fat graft treatment, and one of the most important is the reason for the graft.
+For example, if you're applying the fat graft to a lip enhancement, the price will be very different from that of a procedure to augment your breasts or buttocks.
 The size or extent of the treatment area also plays an important role in determining cost.